In Jordan, we're working to uphold the human rights of marginalised people and support women who experience violence.

 On a whole, Jordan is a relatively safe country for lesbian, gay, bisexual and transgender (LGBT) people as same-sex sexual relations are not criminalised.
 Contrary to this, sex work and drug use are.

-Considering Jordan is part of the Middle East and North Africa (MENA) region, it belongs to one of two regions which have similar numbers of AIDS-related deaths year on year.
+Jordan is part of the Middle East and North Africa (MENA) region, which is one of two regions in the world to have similar numbers of AIDS-related deaths year on year.
 The lack of access to HIV testing, treatment and care in the region is largely responsible for this.